agalianese/R.Code/README.md

 We began by simulating genotype and phenotype data using the numInd_function.
 It  simualtes three three normal distributions laid over one another under the Fisher-Falconer Model.
 The data is then combined into a larger dataset where it is analyzed for significant differences between the genotypic means.

+Next, the FisherFalconerPowerCalculator analyzes the data for significant differences between the genotypic means.
 Some of the data analysis done includes the HWE_checker.
 This function checks that the data follows Hardy-Weinberg Equilibrium using the Chi-Square Test for Independence.
 If more than 5% of replicates fail this test, then the data is re-simulated.
 Next an ANOVA is run for significance.
 If the data fails and is significant, p-value counters are logged.
 The counters are then used to create a binomial confidence interval indicating the true power of the sample.

 Our current work involves adding environmental effects of age and aneuploidy rate into a threshold-based model.
 We then hope to repeat the process and analyze which traits most significantly contribute to phenotype and to identify the best statistical method to model gene-environment interactions.